 - £5,000 fine

-Being able to instantly recall your dog and put them on a lead when you see a horse and rider is essential to avoiding potentially dangerous situations, and the least a responsible dog owner should be able to do.
+Being able to instantly recall your dog and put them on a lead when you see a horse is essential to avoiding potentially dangerous situations, and the least a responsible dog owner should be able to do.
 Horse riders and carriage drivers will be extremely grateful and should pass you with equal courtesy.

 Understanding why dogs chase